Prayer for Friends: Lifting Those We Love Into God’s Care

 Take a slow breath and name them before God.
 What is one small, specific good you desire for them today—clarity in a meeting, relief from pain, a restful afternoon?
 Offer that to the Lord in your own words, trusting His gentle care.

 If a friend came to mind as you read, pause now and speak their name to God.
-Then, send them a simple note of encouragement.
-Your prayer and presence, even in small ways, can become a quiet channel of grace today.
+Then send them a short note—just a line or two.
+Your prayer and your presence, even in small ways, can become a quiet channel of grace today.

 Hannah Brooks